First-Degree Arson — Not Always What It Seems

 When charged with first-degree arson in Denver, Arvada, Aurora, Parker or any other Colorado municipality or county, you will need a criminal lawyer to help you through this struggle.
 Many people are wrongly charged of this crime.
 Accidents involving fire happen all the time.
 We have represented the elderly who did not know what they were doing when starting a fire and teenagers who started a small fire which got out of hand.
 Sometimes it seems as though the district attorney is out to get you and charge you with this crime even though the fire was caused by an accident.
 When this happens, you need a Denver criminal defense attorney who will want to fight for you.

-Specifics of the Charge
+Specifics Of The Charge

 First-degree arson is one of our Colorado arson crimes and is defined as a crime under C.R.S.
 18-4-102.
 The law defines the act as: a person knowingly sets fire to, burns, causes to be burned, or by the use of any explosive damages or destroys, or causes to be damaged or destroyed, any building or occupied structure of another without his consent.
 First-degree arson is considered a Class 3 felony.
 A Class 3 felony will normally carry a prison sentence of 4 – 12 years with five years of parole.
 A fine usually accompanies the prison sentence as well.

 There is also a caveat in the language of the law.
 The law in Colorado is that if any person is convicted of first-degree arson and he or she used an explosive to cause that arson, then that person will be sentenced pursuant to the mandatory sentence for violent crimes under C.R.S.
 18-1.3-406.
-This mandatory minimum sentence means that if you are convicted of this crime, the range of prison time is somewhere between eight and 24 years with five years of parole.
+This mandatory minimum sentence means that if you are convicted of this crime, the range of prison time is somewhere between 8 and 24 years with five years of parole.

 Talk To A Criminal Attorney At No Charge About Your Criminal Defense Matter — Flexible Payment Plans Available